serverless/serverless/docs/dashboard/testing.md

     status: 200
 ```

-Then, when you run `sls test` (your function must already have been deployed) it will mak an HTTP
+Then, when you run `sls test` (your function must already have been deployed) it will make an HTTP
 request against the `hello` function and pass if the response has a status code of 200:

 ```